-If you use a scale rate your business have agreed with HMRC, you need to ensure any directors/employees have actually incurred the travel and subsistence costs you are reimbursing them for, otherwise the scale rate payment will be treated as an additional wages payment (and will be subject to taxes such as PAYE and National Insurance).
+If you use a scale rate, which your business has agreed with HMRC, you need to ensure any directors/employees have actually incurred the travel and subsistence costs when you are reimbursing them.
+Otherwise the scale rate payment will be treated as an additional wages payment (and will be subject to taxes such as PAYE and National Insurance).

 You do not need to check receipts for every single expense that has been incurred – it’s fine to just check a sample.
 HMRC suggest checking the receipts for at least 10% of employees (selected at random) per pay period to ensure the costs they are incurring are equal to the scale rate payment you are making.